cameronsweeney/autogen_docker_test/README.md

 # Getting AutoGen up & running in Docker

-(still a work in progress, but the script runs!)

 ## Preface: set up Ooba Booga backend

 1. First first, get Ooba Booga up and running in a Colab notebook.